n00b69/woa-beryllium/guide/2-install.md

 ```

 #### Select the ESP volume of the phone
-> Use `list volume` to find it, it's the one named "ESP"
+> Use `list volume` to find it, it's the one named "ESPF1"
 ```diskpart
 select volume <number>
 ```